- 3.83k views

 - Summer can be really hot and humid.
 You’ll want to visit the museums just to get out of the heat.

 When you’re ready to get out of Japan’s big cities, head to Hakone for some nature therapy.
 This gorgeous area offers stunning views of Mount Fuji, plenty of onsen hot springs for you to enjoy a traditional soak in, and picturesque lakeside shrines that you can appreciate as you tour the area by boat.
-It’s the perfect place to relax for a few days surrounded by greenery.
+It’s the perfect place to relax and enjoy sightseeing in Japan for a few days surrounded by greenery.

 - You can’t come to Hakone and not stop to bathe in one of the many onsen baths.
 For many people, the onsens are the whole purpose of the visit.